knulli-cfw/knulli.org/docs/configure/customization/shaders.md

 # :material-panorama-variant-outline: Knulli Shaders
-!!! warning "Knulli(Batocera) <> Retroarch"
+!!! warning "Difference between KNULLI (Batocera) and RetroArch"
-    This method differs from the [RetroArch shader](../../../configure/retroarch/shaders) one but is more in line with the Batocera mindset.
+    This method differs from how to [add RetroArch shaders](../../../configure/retroarch/shaders) but is more in line with the KNULLI/Batocera mindset.

-Knulli allows custom shaders to be made available directly in emulationstation.
+Knulli allows custom shaders to be made available directly in EmulationStation.

 Therefor they can be applied:

-* **Per game** : Long ++"A"++ press on the game you want the shader to be appplied then go to `Advanced game options > Game rendering & shaders > Shader set` and select the shader you want
+* **Per game**: Press and hold the launch button (++"A"++ or ++"B"++ depending on your setup) on the game you want the shader to be appplied to, then go to *Advanced Game Options*, then *Game Rendering & Shaders*, then *Shader Set* and select the shader you want.

-* **For an entire system** : Press the ++"Start"++ button to open the main menu then go to `Game settings > Per system advanced configuration` , select the system then go to `Game rendering & shaders > Shader set` and select the shader you want.
+* **For an entire system**: Press the ++"Start"++ button to open the main menu then go to *Game Settings*, then *Per System Advanced Configuration*.
+Select the system you want to apply the shader to, then go to *Game Rendering & Shaders*, then *Shader Set* and select the shader you want.

-!!! info
+!!! info "This is just an example"
-    We will use one of the [Shimmerless](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader) shaders as an example here but it should apply to any compatible shader
+    We will use one of the [Shimmerless](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader) shaders as an example here, but the method should be applicable to any compatible shader.

 ## Folders preparation

-[Connect](../../../play/add-games/network-transfer/) to your handled and create a `shaders` folder in `/userdata` ( if it does not exist yet )
+[Connect](../../../play/add-games/network-transfer/) to your handheld and create a `shaders` folder in `/userdata` (if it does not exist yet).
 Populate it as described bellow.

 ``` bash
 /shaders